slown1/XamDialogs/component/GettingStarted.md

 ## Usage ##

-Both the `XamSimplePickerDialog` and `XamDatePickerDialog` dialog classes are based on `XamDialogView` which can also easily be sub-classed to create your own custom dialogs.
+Both the `XamSimplePickerDialog` and `XamDatePickerDialog` dialog classes are based on `XamDialogView` which can easily be sub-classed to create your own custom dialogs.

-Currently there are two standard ones, though more are planned in the future.
+Currently there are two standard dialogs, though more are planned in the future.

 - Date Picker
 - Simple list picker